pmav99/howto/docs/source/create_site_with_apps.rst

 Write the views
 ~~~~~~~~~~~~~~~

-Now we can proceed with creating our views at the ``views.py`` of our new app:
+Now we can proceed with creating our views at the ``views.py`` of our new App:

 .. literalinclude:: /../../source/create_site_with_apps/mysite/sample_app/views.py
    :language: python